-The remainder of the paper is divided into six sections.
+The remainder of the paper is divided into five sections.
 Section II reviews previous literature that has examined the effects of family income on teen behaviors.
 It also discusses other variables that have been demonstrated to be determinants of risky sexual behavior.
-The third section discusses the National Longitudinal Study of Adolescent Health and why it will be used as our data set.
+The third section discusses the National Longitudinal Study of Adolescent Health and why we it will be used as our data set.
 The fourth section explains our methodology and describes our econometric model.
-Section V presents our findings and an analysis of our first round of results.
-Section VI presents our motivation for further analysis, describes our methodology, and analyzes our results.
+Section V presents our findings and an analysis of our results.
 The final section concludes the paper and discusses possibilities for further research in the area.